hd719/devops/Docker-101.md

 ```

 - Missing `package.json` file its not in our FS snapshot
-- You need specfically include the path to the `package.json` file (make sure the container has access to the necessary files)
+- You need specifically include the path to the `package.json` file (make sure the container has access to the necessary files)

 ![copy ./ ./](./screenshots/4-2.png)